PrestaShop/PrestaShop/tests/puppeteer/pages/CONVENTIONS.md

 \*office\*\_\*pagename\*

-For example, the order page in the BO should be named `BO_login`.
+For example, the login page in the BO should be named `BO_login`.

 It's *critical* that the page name allow us to find immediately what application page it refers to.